yueyujiang/WoL_GG2_trees/README.md

 10. 16k_v1_without_14_seqs_decont_loof.nwk
 **date** 06-02-2022
 **description**: uDance has a filtering protocol based on leave on out placement.
 Each species in the backbone is removed and added back to the backbone using APPLES-2.
 If the taxa moves log2(n) edges or more after placement, it's assumed to be mislocated in the backbone and thus removed.
 16k_v1_without_14_seqs_decont.nwk is filtered using this protocol and the number of species decreased by 57.

+11. 06-12-2022-16k-v4-loof-backbonenextiter.rt.nwk
+**date** 06-12-2022
+**description**: In the uDance run that created 16k_v1_without_14_seqs_decont.nwk, two phyla Myxococcota and Bdellvibrionata were unplaceable and were removed from the output tree.
+We did a second iteration with larger cluster diameter and placed them.
+Next we performed the APPLES-2 based filtering mentioned in the previous article.
+Finally, we rooted the tree at the MRCA of Bacteria.

 ## GG2 16S tree
 1. 270K.tar.gz